andrewringler/git-annex-turtle/developer-notes.md

 ## Bugs, definitely fix
+ * rev db to v2 before 0.2 release, since dbs created with v1 probably have some incorrect infos
+ * handleDatabaseUpdates and handleAnimateMenubarIcon are spiking the CPU heavily
  * Test with v6 repos
  * Test with git annex watch
  * some process is adding just filenames (not complete relative paths) to the database, verify fixed?